dxvo/python-challenge/README.md

 - The greatest decrease in losses (date and amount) over the entire period
 - Print to both console
 - Generate an output.txt file

+### PyPoll
+- Find total number of votes cast
+- A complete list of candidates who received votes
+- The percentage of votes each candidate won
+- The total number of votes each candidate won
+- The winner of the election based on popular vote